RailsBridge-CapeTown/docs/sites/en/workshop/more_teacher_training.deck.md

 * Students have diverse backgrounds.
 Appreciate this fact.
 * If they aren't getting a concept, avoid anything that might shame them.
 * Don't be surprised when someone hasn't heard of something before.
 * Don't grab anyone's keyboard.
 Avoid taking over unless you think it's *really* necessary.
 Ask before you do.
 "Mind if I drive for a sec?"
+But really, don't.

 # Technical Capability (Even More Ideas)
 #### Walk the Middle Path
 * Don't go too deep for your class level, but also, don't gloss over things.
 * When trying to be accurate, it's easy to go down a rabbit hole of specificity.
 Avoid.
-* Work with each other to make sure no one goes down that rabbit hole.
+* Work with the TAs to make sure no one goes down that rabbit hole.
 Accountability!
 * Explain the big picture of a command *before* they type it in.
   * i.e., before typing the command to deploy to Heroku, explain the difference between localhost and Heroku.